 Also, in case you want to include category and tag base in your URLs, you will have to use the Optional Settings on the permalink page.
 You can remove the category base by following the procedure listed above.

-That was a quick WordPress tutorial to set up the best format of permalink structure for your website.
+That was a quick WordPress tutorial to set up the best format of the permalink structure for your website.
+If you want to optimize the overall structure of your entire website, you should look into silo structuring.